MartinStev/VeterinaryClinic/README.md

 <h2><b>Admin's View</b></h2>

-<p>When an admin logs into the system, they are transferred to the Owners tab, which serves as a central hub for managing client information. </p>
+<p>When an admin logs into the system, they are transferred to the <b>Owners</b> tab, which serves as a central hub for managing client information. </p>

 <p>This tab displays a table with essential details about each client, including their Name, Surname, and Age.
 Admins have the option to edit client information as needed, delete clients from the system if required, and view detailed profiles for each client, allowing for efficient management of client data and a deeper understanding of their interactions with the clinic.</p>

 ![Image](https://github.com/user-attachments/assets/00f6641e-cf05-4e5b-904d-ee3564c8e907)

-<p>As mentioned, administrators have the capability to edit client information.
+<p>As mentioned, administrators have the capability to edit client information by clicking the <b>Edit</b> button.
 This feature allows them to update details such as a client's Name, Surname, and Age as needed, ensuring that the data remains accurate and up-to-date.</p>

 ![Image](https://github.com/user-attachments/assets/4d5825b3-4078-4f98-8a7b-db16085c82ad)

 <p>The administrator has the ability to delete clients from the system.
-When the delete button is clicked, a confirmation window appears, prompting the administrator to confirm the deletion of the specific client.
+When the <b>Delete</b> button is clicked, a confirmation window appears, prompting the administrator to confirm the deletion of the specific client.
 This ensures that accidental deletions are prevented and allows the administrator to review the action before proceeding.</p>

 ![Image](https://github.com/user-attachments/assets/1ef6ecb7-75fa-426c-9101-1fb1dc60ede0)

-<p>By clicking the Details button, the administrator can view comprehensive information about the client, including their personal details as well as information about their pets.
+<p>By clicking the <b>Details</b> button, the administrator can view comprehensive information about the client, including their personal details as well as information about their pets.
 This allows the administrator to manage client records efficiently and access all relevant data in one place.</p>

 ![Image](https://github.com/user-attachments/assets/f6686eb5-e3a1-4552-9900-e44b00189a01)